CodeProcessor/Image-Clipboard/README.md

 Image clipboard is a tool that you can easily copy the text from images.
 Select the area then past and use.
 It's that simple...

+Demo

 ![Alt Text](https://github.com/CodeProcessor/Image-Clipboard/blob/master/assets/image-clipboard.gif)

+Click and hold middle mouse button, then drag to capture the text area and release!

 ## How to install